 Haven't we all been there?
-You wake up with a dry throat, little energy and maybe a bit light headed... you're not quite sure if you're starting to get ill or you already are, BUT you are a dancer or a dance teacher and you keep going with your daily life.
+You wake up with a dry throat, little energy and maybe a bit light headed... you're not quite sure if you're starting to get ill or you already are, BUT you are a dancer/dance teacher or overall professional dance artist and you keep going with your daily life.

 If this sounds familiar, keep on reading, because I'm going to tell you exactly what to do when this happens... and if this does not sound familiar, keep reading because this is information I think we all need to hear: